 The red lines represent potential new trade routes between Russia (BRICS/SCO) and single Eastern European countries.
 When these nations see how Serbia and Hungary can develop independent policy and trade, ever more European countries would join this model and break free from the Western influence/blackmailing/colonialism.
 As soon this begins to unravel, it would be the end of NATO and the EU.
 Combine this with the economic pressure, due to the self-sanctions and to Poland’s possible seizure of Lvov, and NATO and the EU is finished.
-Of course, no one should imagine that such a centrifugal process would be finished overnight.
+Of course no one should imagine that such a centrifugal process would be finished overnight.
 We are talking about a few years.

 You see no lines to Romania?
 Well, Romania is by far the most submissive colony without a single bit of an own will.
 I don’t know how much it could free itself, even with land access to Russia.

-You might want to argue that some of these countries (Croatia, Greece etc.) already have access to the sea.
+You might want to argue that some of these countries (Croatia, Greece, etc.) already have access to the sea.
 Yes, but they have no land access to Russia.
 In theory, they could do independent trade.
-But in case of military escalation, they would be on their own without the landbridge to Russia.
+But in case of military escalation, they would be on their own without the land bridge to Russia.

 There is something we mustn’t forget.
 Russia is not yet mobilized in any reasonable sense.
 I’m not talking about full mobilization.
 Russia isn’t even partially mobilized yet.
-But remember one thing: if the West would force Russia to switch its economy to a full war economy, her society also goes into full war mood and if her losses mount over a reasonable number, then the West will get what it got after Napoleon and Hitler.
+But remember one thing: if the West would force Russia to switch its economy to a full war economy, her society also goes into full war mode and if her losses exceed a reasonable number, then the West will get what it got after Napoleon and Hitler.
 A Russian society, army and war machine that can’t be simply “switched off” after it reconquers Ukraine.
 If you have a million or even two-million-man army standing on the Polish border, then this army will do what their ancestors did.
 They will march to Berlin or even beyond and put an end to the new threat to Russian statehood.

 We haven’t reached this point yet.
 And if there won’t be an escalation which would include western troops IN Ukraine, we won’t ever reach this point.
 Nevertheless, if the West would escalate with Western troops in Ukraine, this point could be reached easily.

-As NATO is currently demilitarising itself on a large scale and soon will only exist as four letters on a piece of paper, you can imagine what will stop the Russian army on its way to Berlin.
+As NATO is currently demilitarizing itself on a large scale and soon will only exist as four letters on a piece of paper, you can imagine what will stop the Russian army on its way to Berlin.
 Nothing.

 Nor does it matter how loudly people would scream “ARTICLE 5”.
-This is not a magic spell, that would make the Russian army vanish.
+This is not a magic spell that would make the Russian army vanish.
 You think there would be a nuclear retaliation by the United States?
 Nope!
 Europe is a used condom for the Americans.
 The new cool guys are in Asia.
 America will never ever put itself at risk for a used condom.
 Pardon, for Europe.